edoput/isl-coq/README.md

 the following versions: Coq 8.14.1, Stdpp dev.2021-12-09.0.e6194e28 and Iris dev.2021-12-16.0.f083f007.

+The project comes with a ISL.opam file to restore an opam switch environment.

 Each part is also described in depth in the thesis as follows.

 Chapter 2 describes the programming language syntax, operational semantics